 - Some DLLs have been removed or renamed.

-- Fixed a bug that caused initialization and installation of the storage emulator to fail when the backing database was renamed.
+- Fixed a bug that caused installation and initialization to fail when the backing database is renamed.

 - Fixed a bug that caused container ACL XML to be validated slightly differently from how the storage service does it.